ruihong123/SELCC/README.md

 ```

 ### How to run
 First, you should config the connection.conf and  memcached_ip.conf under the main directory.
 The first line of that file represents the compute nodes' IP addresses, and the second line represents the memory nodes' IP addresses.
-Before run the command below, please install memcached in the machine you set in memcached_ip.conf, set "-m 16384" for more remembered messages and comment "# -l 127.0.0.1" for multi-node accessing in the memcached machine.
+Before run the command below, please install memcached in the machine you set in memcached_ip.conf, set "-m 16384" for more remembered messages and comment "# -l 127.0.0.1" for multi-node accessing in /etc/memcached.conf of the memcached machine.
 * Memory node side:
 ```bash
 ./memory_server PortNum RemoteMemorySize NodeID